ircam-ismm/webaudio-tutorials/introduction/setting-up-environment.md

 ## Conclusion

 Your system is now ready to use for development!
-Let's continue with developping a some simple Web page to have a first hands-on with HTML, CSS and JavaScript.
+Let's continue with developing a some simple Web page to have a first hands-on with HTML, CSS and JavaScript.